 Bolt / Taxi

-I read that you should never hail taxis in Budapest because many are out to scam tourists.
+I read that you should never hail cabs in Budapest because some taxi drivers are out to scam tourists.
 If you need to catch a taxi, then go only with a reputable company like Fotaxi.
 You should call them to send a taxi your way but if you can, then it’s best to book one with Bolt.

 We enjoyed Budapest so much that we want to go back and stay for at least a month.
 Obviously, not everyone has a month, but there’s so much to see and experience in Budapest that first-time visitors should stay for a minimum of three days.

-Three full days will give you enough time to see the top attractions and explore the city’s many cool neighborhoods.
+Three full days will give you enough time to see the top attractions in Budapest and explore the city’s many cool neighborhoods.

-Here’s an abridged version of our itinerary which suggests what you can do with 3 days in Budapest.
-Be sure to click through to the full itinerary for more details.
+Here’s an abridged version of our Budapest travel itinerary which suggests what you can do with 3 days in Budapest.
+Be sure to click through to the full travel itinerary for more details.

 • Andrassy Avenue